Where is First Dates Hotel filmed?

 A junior suite will set you back €300 euros midweek and 400 at the weekend in low season, and €350 to 450 in high season.

-If you really want to impress, the top suite – which has a huge former lime kiln that has been converted into a jacuzzi with a glass roof – is €550 midweek in low season and 650 on Fridays and Saturdays.
+Want to flash the cash?
+The top suite – which has a huge former lime kiln that has been converted into a jacuzzi with a glass roof – is €550 midweek in low season and 650 on Fridays and Saturdays.

 And for the second date?